SlickJohnson/Git-Out/ReadMe.md

 ## Cast

-- Young Programmer: Jim Carrey
+- Young Programmer: Sam
-- Git Instructor: Tom Hanks
+- Git Instructor: Elmer

 More to be announced!